werringwu/MMAL/README.md

 Params(M)|1.61|1.61|14.72|1.61

 ## Cons3@Discussion of failure cases.
-In extreme low-light conditions with high noise, baseline models may result in abnormal brightness discontinuities.
-While MMAL improves structural details and reduce noise, the brightness discontinuities remain a limitation of the MMAL.
-We plan to address this in future work by introducing noise-aware modules or improved loss designs.
-We'll added this section into the revised manuscript.
-Additionally, the visuals images will be available in our open-source repository.
+In extreme low-light conditions with high noise, baseline models often exhibit brightness discontinuities.
+While MMAL improves structure & reduce noise, the issue remains.
+We aim to tackle this in future work with noise-aware modules or improved loss designs.

 ## Cons4@Add discussion of related work.
-In revised manuscript, we have expanded the discussion of \textit{FourLLIE and other frequency-based[1-3] method, which focuses on frequency-domain information, enhancing global patterns while neglecting local structure and details.
-These approaches often fails to capture fine image details, which are critical for effective LLIE.}
+In the revised manuscript, we discussed FourLLIE and other frequency-based[1-3] method, which focus on frequency-domain information, enhancing global patterns while neglecting local structure and details.
+These approaches often fails to capture fine image details, which are critical for effective LLIE.

-[1] WaveMamba,
+[1] WaveMamba.
-[2] FourLLIE,
+[2] FourLLIE.
-[3] MambaLLIE,
+[3] FECNet.

 # Rebuttal Response to ndrB
 Thanks for responses.